Batesville in Independence County, Arkansas — The American South (West South Central)

 This love for animals is shared by her family, and the grief of their journeys to New York in the years since 9/11 has been tempered by visits to dog parks near ground zero.
 It is the hope that this special space in Sara's hometown will bring joy to the dogs of Batesville, their owners and perhaps the same healing happiness to passers-by.

 Topics.
 This historical marker is listed in these topic lists: 9/11 Attacks • Animals • Parks & Recreational Areas • Women.
+A significant historical date for this entry is September 11, 2001.

 Location.
 35° 45.487′ N, 91° 38.066′ W. Marker is in Batesville, Arkansas, in Independence County.
-Marker is at the intersection of Chaney Drive and Riverbank Rd., on the left when traveling east on Chaney Drive.
+It is at the intersection of Chaney Drive and Riverbank Rd., on the left when traveling east on Chaney Drive.
 Sara Low Memorial Dog park.
 Touch for map.
 Marker is at or near this postal address: 1850 Chaney Drive, Batesville AR 72501, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Navigation of the White River (about 600 feet away, measured in a direct line); Engine Donor Ark.
-Lime Co. (approx. ¼ mile away); Governor Elisha Baxter (approx. 0.4 miles away); Col. Morgan Magness (approx. half a mile away); Bethel African Methodist Episcopal Church (approx. 1.1 miles away); Agricultural Wheel Political Platform 1887 (approx. 1.1 miles away); Batesville During The Civil War (approx. 1.1 miles away); Charles R. Handford House (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Navigation of the White River (about 600 feet away, measured in a direct line); Engine Donor Ark.
+Lime Co. (approx. Ό mile away); Governor Elisha Baxter (approx. 0.4 miles away); Col. Morgan Magness (approx. half a mile away); Bethel African Methodist Episcopal Church (approx. 1.1 miles away); Agricultural Wheel Political Platform 1887 (approx. 1.1 miles away); Batesville During the Civil War (approx. 1.1 miles away); Charles R. Handford House (approx. 1.2 miles away).
 Touch for a list and map of all markers in Batesville.